Hampshire and Isle of Wight Constabulary: History

 The first fully constituted police force formed in Hampshire was the Winchester City Police, founded in 1832.
 The Hampshire County Constabulary was established seven years later in December 1839 as a result of the passing of the County Police Act that year.
 Initially the force had a chief constable and two superintendents: one was based in Winchester, and the second based on the Isle of Wight (then part of Hampshire).
 The first separate police force on the island was formed in 1837 when the Newport Borough Police was established.
 A separate Isle of Wight Constabulary was not formed until 1890 when the island was the granted administrative county status.

-During the 19th century, Hampshire County Constabulary absorbed various borough forces including Basingstoke Borough Police (1836-1889), Romsey Borough Police (1836-1865), Lymington Borough Police (1836-1852) and Andover Borough Police (1836-1846).
+During the 19th century, Hampshire County Constabulary absorbed various borough forces; including Basingstoke Borough Police (1836-1889), Romsey Borough Police (1836-1865), Lymington Borough Police (1836-1852) and Andover Borough Police (1836-1846).
 The Isle of Wight Constabulary likewise absorbed the borough forces of Newport and Ryde.
 Winchester, Southampton and Portsmouth continued to have independent police forces.
 In 1914 the Special Constabulary started to perform regular duties 'for the continuous preservation of order during the war'.
 Prior to this Special Constables were only called up to assist at major events and riots.

 In 1943, as part of the Defence (Amalgamation of Police Forces) Regulations 1942, Hampshire County Constabulary was amalgamated with the Isle of Wight and Winchester City Police forces to form the Hampshire Joint Police Force.
 The two city forces, Southampton City Police and Portsmouth City Police, remained independent.
 Although this arrangement was originally intended only as a wartime measure, it continued after hostilities ended.
 In 1948, the merger was made permanent, with Hampshire Joint Police Force being renamed Hampshire Constabulary.

 During the early 1970s Pye radios were issued to officers, one handset for transmission and the second for reception.
-This is the first time personal radios were issued to Hampshire Constabulary.
+These were the first personal radios were issued to officers by the force.

 The name was changed once again in 1957, to Hampshire and Isle of Wight Constabulary.
 The Police Act 1964 led to the amalgamation of the city forces (Southampton and Portsmouth) into the Hampshire force.
 This created a force named Hampshire Constabulary.
 The last major changes to the police area were in 1974, when the Local Government Act changed a number of local government areas, and the responsibility for policing Christchurch was transferred to Dorset Police.

 In November 2022, the force was renamed Hampshire & Isle of Wight Constabulary by Police and Crime Commissioner Donna Jones.

 The names of forces that have policed the counties of Hampshire and the Isle of Wight since the nineteenth century are illustrated below:

 In 1965, the force had an establishment of 1,346 and an actual strength of 1,137.

 The headquarters moved to their current locations in Eastleigh (Strategic HQ) and Winchester (Operational HQ) in 2015.
 The previous facility in Winchester, close to Winchester Prison sat on the site of the first county headquarters, built in 1847.